The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: A Geometrical Tradition

-Indeed, the torus $T^2 \simeq (S^1)^2$ case of $g(\Sigma)=1$ is the only compact, smooth, Ricci-flat, K\"ahler manifold of complex dimension one.
-That is, \begin{proposition} A (compact, smooth) Calabi-Yau 1-fold is the torus $T^2$ as a Riemann surface/complex curve. \end{proposition}
+We will give many explicit examples later in the book, but for now, in order to reify the above concepts, let us present some preliminary though extremely important examples of Calabi-Yau manifolds.
+We saw that Riemann surfaces of real dimension 2 are complexifiable to K\"ahler 1-folds.
+Indeed, the torus $T^2 \simeq (S^1)^2$ case of $g(\Sigma)=1$ is the {\it only} compact, smooth, Ricci-flat, K\"ahler manifold of complex dimension one.
+That is, \begin{proposition} A (compact, smooth) Calabi-Yau 1-fold is the torus $T^2$ as a Riemann surface/complex algebraic curve. \end{proposition}

-We are therefore reassured that in dimension 1, a Calabi-Yau manifold is none other than one of the most familiar objects in mathematics.
-Indeed, $T^2$ is $\IC / L$, the quotient of the complex plane by a lattice (as we remember from our first lesson in topology that identifying the opposite sides of a sheet of A4 paper gives a doughnut), and thus a metric on $T^2$ can be inherited from the flat metric on the plane.
+We are therefore reassured that CY$_1$ is none other than one of the most familiar objects in mathematics.
+We can see this by recalling that $T^2$ is $\IC / L$, the quotient of the complex plane by a lattice (as we remember from our first lesson in topology that identifying the opposite sides of a sheet of paper gives a doughnut), and thus a metric on $T^2$ can be inherited from the flat metric on the plane.
 Algebraically, a torus can be realized as an {\blue elliptic curve}, the central object to geometry and number theory; there is thus a programme in understanding the arithmetic, in addition to the geometry, of Calabi-Yau manifolds \cite{yuibook,Candelas:2000fq}.

 In complex dimension 2, the 4-torus $T^4 \simeq (S^1)^4$ is analogously Calabi-Yau.
-There is another, called the {\blue K3-surface} which deserves an entire treatise to itself \cite{beauville,schuett,Aspinwall:1996mn}.
+There is another, called the {\blue K3-surface} which deserves an entire treatise to itself.
+Unfortunately, we do not have enough space in this book to discuss K3 surfaces and will trust the reader to the great texts of \cite{beauville,schuett,Aspinwall:1996mn}.

+So far, we have one CY$_1$ and two CY$_2$, at least topologically.
 However, this seemingly innocent sequence of numbers 1,2, \ldots of Calabi-Yau manifolds in complex dimension 1,2, \ldots does {\it not} persist.
-In fact, the next number in this sequence - which is perhaps the most pertinent to physics as we shall see next - for number of inequivalent Calabi-Yau 3-folds, is already {\it unknown}.
+In fact, the next number in this sequence - which is perhaps the most pertinent to physics as we shall see next - for the number of inequivalent Calabi-Yau 3-folds, is already {\it unknown} (though it is conjectured by Yau to be finite in topological type).
 What we do know is that there is a vast landscape thereof and much of this book will be a status report on how much we do know of this landscape.